Localization of Bott-Chern classes and Hermitian residues

 \begin{remark} {\bf 1.} The localization $\varphi_{\rm BC}(E;\F)$ above depends a priori on the metric $h_{0}$.
 Let $h_{0}'$ be another metric of $E$ on $U_{0}$ and $\na_{0}'$ the $h_{0}'$-$F_{0}$-connection for $E$ on $U_{0}$.
-For the usual proof of the independence of the localization (cf. \cite[Ch.\,III, Lemma 3.1]{Sw1}), we need to have the vanishing of $\varphi_{\rm BC}(\na_{0},\na'_{0})$, however we do not know if this is the case (cf. Remark \ref{remv}.\,1).
+For the usual proof of the independence of the localization (cf. \cite[Ch.\,III, Lemma 3.1]{Sw1}), we need to have the vanishing of $\varphi(h_{0},h'_{0})$, however this is not the case in general (cf. Remark~\ref{remv}.\,1).
 On the contrary the localization is independent of the choice of the metric $h_{1}$ on $U_{1}$, for a fixed $h_{0}$ (cf. the second half of the proof of Proposition \ref{propindep}).